How to flourish!

 - A tone of voice - This is vital to understanding what services you'll offer, how you are going to approach your audience and finally, what message you want to convey.
 Consider how you speak and stick to that.

 - Corporate identity - Make use of previously designed Brand bibles to get some inspiration.
 This will help you figure out your color use, decide on a font that best describes your services and a place for you to start thinking about your logo.

-- Logo Design - This is your strongest asset.
+- Personal Branding - This is your strongest asset.
 Your logo speaks tons about you by saying very little.
 Having an out of the box logo will show that you bring something "new" to the table.
 Setting a level of professionalism clients can be guaranteed to receive by making use of your services.

 - Brand Collateral - Consider any other form of brand collateral you could use.
 The more you do now, the less you'll need to do later.
 This will include, any printed material you could use at a later stage, Social media covers, motion graphics etc.